Insider Lab

 The presence of the new network service listening on TCP port 9999, as well as the outgoing connection to 192.168.100.100 on TCP port 8443 can be identified by the network anomaly algorithm.

-Stage 3: Reconnaissance and Defense Evasion
+Stage 3: Reconnaissance and defense evasion

 In stage 3 of the attack, the attacker executed a sequence of natively available commands to gather additional information (Step 5).
 These commands provide various information, including network settings, account details, running processes, and more.
 Finally, they attempted to clear the security log in order to conceal their tracks (Step 6).